Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

-After two years, you can then apply for additional coverage.
+After two years, you can then apply for continued coverage.
 The VA offers more details on their Disability Extension reference page.

-Something to note, however, is the SGLI Disability benefits are not automatic.
-Servicemembers will need to apply for the extension.
+Something to note, however, is that SGLI Disability Extension benefits are not automatic.
+Service members will need to apply for the extension.

-While this extension might not be needed now, you and your spouse should keep this extension in mind in case it’s needed in the future.
+While this extension might not be needed now, you and your spouse should keep it in mind in case it’s needed in the future.

 Traumatic Injury Protection Program

-Known as the TSGLI, this benefit is automatically provide to all servicemembers already covered by the SGLI.
+Known as TSGLI, this benefit is automatically provided to all service members already covered by SGLI.

-Each month, $1 is deducted from base pay.
+Each month, $1 is deducted from your base pay.

-In turn, the resulting benefits of the TSGLI provide short-term financial assistance for servicemembers if they’re injured.
+The resulting benefits of TSGLI provide short-term financial assistance for service members if they’re injured.

 Both combat and off-duty injuries are covered.

-Like SGLI, TSGLI is also automatically applied.
-This program is available for all active duty members, reservists, National Guard members, one-day muster duty and funeral honors duty.
+This program is available for all active duty, reservist, National Guard, one-day muster duty, and funeral honors duty service members.

-Requirements for servicemembers who wish to use TSGLI are the following:
+Requirements for service members who wish to use TSGLI include the following:

 - Must already be enrolled in SGLI when the traumatic injury occurs

-- The loss must be direct result of a traumatic injury
+- The loss of use must be the direct result of a traumatic injury

 - The injury must occur before midnight of your separation day

-- The schedule loss must occur with two years (730 days) of date of injury
+- The loss of use must occur within two years (730 days) of date of injury

 - The injury must be survivable for no less than seven days